Supporting our industry’s future workforce

 As part of the association’s ongoing workforce development initiatives, NCBPA coordinates internship opportunities for students and industry professionals with member companies.
 The association offers internships throughout the year to support its own work with member companies.

 Companies: Host an Intern

 Member companies: send a description of your internship to us at Info@BuildingNC.org to be posted here and on our Job Board.
 We’ll help you outline the internship information and advertise it to community colleges, universities and job programs across the state.

 Students and Professionals: Apply for an Internship

 Interested students and professionals: send your resume and a description of what type of internship you’re looking for to Info@BuildingNC.org.
 Include your desired location, available dates for your term and any other pertinent details that may help find a match.
 We’ll post your information on our Job Seekers page and advertise it to industry companies across the state.
 Find internships with our member companies by checking our Job Board!

-Send your resume, cover letter and which position(s) you’re interested in to Info@BuildingNC.org to apply.
+If interested, send your resume, cover letter, available dates and a description of which internship you’re most interested in to Info@BuildingNC.org.